 Day to Day Itinerary:

+Day 5: Hike Mt.
+Aspiring National Park, Queenstown.
 We begin with a drive from Makarora to Raspberry Creek, where we start a stunning hike up the Matukituki Valley in the heart of Mt.
 Aspiring National Park.
 This is one of the best one-day hikes in the South Island, taking in tumbling rivers, towering snowfields, and huge mountain peaks straight from the set of “The Lord of the Rings”!
 We hike up a narrow glacial valley, coming out of the forest in a dramatic alpine cirque, with fabulous views of the Southern Alps.
 After lunch, we hike back to the trailhead and head to Queenstown.
-Queenstown, where ACTIVE NEW ZEALAND is based, is a picturesque town set in a basin on the edge of Lake Wakatipu, surrounded by mountains.
+Queenstown, where we are based, is a picturesque town set in a basin on the edge of Lake Wakatipu, surrounded by mountains.
 It’s a great place to spend a couple of days before heading out to Fiordland.

 Accommodation: Queenstown apartments, Queenstown (B,L)